7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 Once you make up your mind, list it in the ‘For Sale’ section of online website marketplaces.

 Statistics suggest that By 2040, 95% of all purchases will be via ecommerce stores.
 What’s more, the ecommerce industry is growing at a rate of 23% YoY.
-Clearly, buying or selling an ecommerce website can be quite lucrative most of the time.
+Buying or selling an ecommerce website can be pretty lucrative most of the time.

 Since the stakes are high, it’s best to stick to facts while purchasing an ecommerce business.
 Focus on what the business ‘is’ instead of what it ‘can be.’